SAFE CONNECTIONS NOTICE

 How to Separate a Shared Plan

-• Personal information and Contact information
+• Personal and contact information

-• The wireless number you would like to separate and any additional numbers of those in your care, if applicable
+• The wireless number you would like to separate and any additional numbers of those in your care (if applicable)

-• If you would like to separate from the shared plan or if you would like the alleged abuser to be removed from the shared plan, depending upon feasibility.
+• If you would like to separate from the shared plan or if you would like the alleged abuser to be removed from the shared plan (depending upon feasibility)

-• signed affidavits from licensed professionals (such as social workers or court employees),
+• Signed affidavits from licensed professionals (such as social workers or court employees)

-• other official records.
+• Other official records

 TDS Safe Connections